 Study of the principles of statics and strength of materials as they pertain to the design of statically determinant structures.
 Course work includes the concepts of unit stress, strain, deformation and moment of inertia.
 End reactions, shear and moment diagrams are developed for simple beams.
-Prerequisites: ADC 101 and MATH 118 or higher.
+Prerequisites: ADC 101 and FNMT 118 or MATH 118 or higher.